pymupdf/PyMuPDF-Optional-Material/docs/vars.rst

     4 -- If this option is set, then images will be stored in the structured text structure.
 The default is to ignore all images.

+.. py:data:: TEXT_INHIBIT_SPACES

+    8 -- If this option is set, we will not try to add missing space characters where there are large gaps between characters.

 .. _linkDest Kinds: